 Warren also points to funding as a barrier.
 Many pro-democracy groups are competing for limited resources, discouraging collaboration.
 “Funders often want to hear why your group is uniquely effective,” he says.
 “What’s needed is a shift to ecosystem thinking that supports efforts working in concert, not in isolation.”

-The report calls for an approach less dependent on the United States, and the West generally leading pro-democracy efforts.
-Instead, entities and countries in the Global South, like smaller democracies like Costa Rica, Uruguay, Taiwan, and Slovenia can lead efforts to strengthen democracy by modeling responsive governance without the baggage of past Western interventions.
+The report calls for an approach less dependent on the United States and the West generally leading pro-democracy efforts.
+Instead, entities and countries in the Global South, like Costa Rica, Uruguay, Taiwan, and Slovenia, can lead efforts to strengthen democracy by modeling responsive governance without the baggage of past Western interventions.
 Warren argues that these countries often have more credibility and flexibility to lead.
 Regional alliances among African, Southeast Asian, and Latin American nations can help local leaders share strategies and respond to specific challenges, such as youth unemployment or physical insecurity.

 The next phase of work will focus on refining the theory of change and identifying which strategies have momentum among funders and democracy advocates.
 This work will include gathering insights from political networks, local civil society leaders, and frontline activists in Global Majority countries.